ambelovsky/gosf/README.md

 # Go Socket.IO Framework (GOSF)
 Go Socket.IO Framework or GOSF is an easy-to-use framework for developing Socket.IO API's in Google's Go language (GoLang).

+Support ongoing development efforts with a transfer to BTC wallet 13pkXi8bW5bKjWewQYtv36CUgwhgQEn7eA

 **Supports Socket.IO Version 2**

 An example server to help you get started can be found at [github.com/ambelovsky/gosf-sample-app](https://github.com/ambelovsky/gosf-sample-app).